kimco2/linear_regression_tumor_treatment/README.md

  - Read in the data
  - Combined the dataframes into one
  - Cleaned the data, including handling of duplicates
- - Produce summary statistics
+ - Produced summary statistics
- - Visualise the data in both pandas and matplotlib
+ - Visualised the data in both pandas and matplotlib
- - Calculate the correlation coefficient and linear regression
+ - Calculated the correlation coefficient and linear regression

 ![tumor_regimen](tumor_regimen.png)
 <br/>